Is there a penalty if I fail to file a return or pay tax by the due date?

 However, alternative rates are applied for the following periods:

-For the period from January 1, 2014 to December 31, 2020, 7.3% per annum or 1% added to the Special Standard Rate (Note 3), whichever is lower.
+(i) For the period from January 1, 2014 to December 31, 2020, 7.3% per annum or 1% added to the Special Standard Rate (Note 3), whichever is lower.

-For the period from January 1, 2021, 7.3% per annum or 1% added to the Special Standard Rate of Delinquent Tax (Note 4), whichever is lower.
+(ii) For the period from January 1, 2021, 7.3% per annum or 1% added to the Special Standard Rate of Delinquent Tax (Note 4), whichever is lower.

-Period after two months has passed since the following day of the specific due date of tax payment
+(2) After the day on which two months has passed since the following day of the specific due date of tax payment

 In principle, 14.6% per annum is applied.